Who is OFALycée for?

 - Online courses as described by class

-- Weekly office hours in groups of 6 students maximum
+- Weekly office hours in groups of a maximum of six students

-- Access to an application that allows parents to follow the progress of their children in real time
+- Access to an online learning portal that also allows parents to follow the progress of their children in real time

-- Access to all the sessions organized by OFALycée: round tables, discussions, presentation on various subjects such as orientation, cybersecurity, the school system American, soft skills in education, personal project development, how to develop self-esteem …
+- Access to all sessions organized by OFALycée: round tables, discussions, presentations on a wide range of subjects such as orientation, cybersecurity, the American school system, soft skills in education, personal project development, how to develop self-esteem, and more!

-Tuition fees are paid via TADS by credit card or by bank transfer.
-These fees can be paid in full, or in a series of 3 or 10 installments.
+Tuition fees are payable via our online TADS system either by credit card or by bank transfer.
+These fees can be paid in one go, or in three or ten installments.

 When should I complete an application?